kronn/showoff-postgresql/pg/06_little_things.md

 	FROM `MyTable`
 	LIMIT 10,1

-* that quoting character is pure beaty
+* that quoting character is pure beauty
 * `</irony>`
 * popular != good